nla/nla-blacklight_common/README.md

 ### Scheduled tasks
 This engine uses [activerecord-session_store](https://github.com/rails/activerecord-session_store) to store a user's session in the database rather than in a cookie.
-This allows more control around terminating a user session.
+This allows more control around terminating a user session, as well as improved security.

+This also overrides the `db:sessions:trim` and `db:sessions:clear` tasks to use the `CatalogueSession` class that connects to the "patrons" table.

-There is a scheduled task that runs once a day (and 15 mins after a fresh deployment) to trim sessions older than 30 days from the database.
+There is a scheduled task that runs `db:sessions:trim` once a day (and 15 mins after a fresh deployment) to trim sessions older than 30 days from the database.
 This task is scheduled using [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) instead of cron and configured in `config/initializers/scheduler.rb`.

-🚨 Since `rufus-scheduler` is an in-process, in-memory scheduler, so it will only run tasks while the host application is running.
+🚨 Since `rufus-scheduler` is an in-process, in-memory scheduler, it will only run tasks while the host application is running.

 ## Installation

+### Gemfile
 Add this line to your host application's Gemfile:

 ```ruby